zonca/zonca.github.io-source/content/organize-code-simulations-nersc.md

      `export PREFIX=/global/common/software/projectname/zonca/python_prefix`

-Then I create a `env.sh` script in the source of the package (in Global Home) that loads the environment:
+Then I create a `env.sh` script in the source folder of the package (in Global Home) that loads the environment:

     module load python/3.6-anaconda-4.4